evilpaper/reliable/README.md

 We do this by:

 SERVER SIDE

-1 - Importing Stripe in the server part (src/app/checkout/page.tsx)
+- Importing Stripe in the server part (src/app/checkout/page.tsx).
-2 - Create a Stripe object with the secret key
+- Create a Stripe object with the secret key.
-3 - Create a payment intent with the Stripe object.
+- Create a payment intent with the Stripe object.
-4 - Return the client secret to the client part.
+- Return the client secret to the client part.
 The client secret is like an id for the payment intent.
-5 - Create a client component with a form that run on the client with the ´use client´ direction that will use the client secret to confirm the payment intent.
+- Create a client component with a form that run on the client with the ´use client´ direction that will use the client secret to confirm the payment intent.

 CLIENT SIDE

-1 - Create a stripe object with the public key
+- Create a stripe object with the public key.
-2 - Create a payment element with the stripe object
+- Create a payment element with the stripe object.
-3 - Create a form with a submit button
+- Create a form with a submit button.
-4 - In the submit function, create a payment intent with the stripe object and the amount from the form.
+- In the submit function, create a payment intent with the stripe object and the amount from the form.
-5 - Confirm the payment intent with the client secret.
+- Confirm the payment intent with the client secret.